-Ian Kilbride has been one of the leading figures in the business of private client asset management for well over 35 years.
+Ian Kilbride has been one of the leading figures in the business of asset management for well over 35 years.
 Over the past four decades he has established, and or developed, numerous asset and wealth management operations, as well as built up a number of successful philanthropic foundations.
 In 2022 Kilbride was awarded an Honorary Professorship by Stellenbosch Business School, where he now lectures on Philanthropy as well as business in society to the MBA, MPhil and visiting overseas students.
 He is the Chairman of Lords Taverners in South Africa and founder and director of the British Football Academy.

-In 1994 he established the Spirit Foundation (SF) in memory of his late sister Louise and as an acknowledgement of South Africa’s new democracy.
-SF has grown over the last 30 years to act as the ‘philanthropic umbrella’ of three focused non-profit companies, these being the Spirit Education Foundation (SEF), Spirit Wildlife Foundation (SWF) and Spirit Community Foundation (SCF).
+In 1994 he established the Spirit Foundation (SF), in memory of his late sister Louise and as an acknowledgement of South Africa’s new democracy.
+SF has grown over the last 30 years to act as a ‘philanthropic umbrella’ over three focused non-profit companies, these being the Spirit Education Foundation (SEF), Spirit Wildlife Foundation (SWF) and the Spirit Community Foundation (SCF).

-Born in the 1960’s into a working-class family in Warrington, England, Kilbride attended Appleton Grammar School and in 1981 he was awarded a place at Warwick University to read law, graduating in 1984 with an honour’s degree.
-Kilbride then entered private client financial services followed by a move into stock-broking and merchant banking and then general asset and wealth management in 1990.
+Born in the 1960’s into a working-class family in Warrington, England, Kilbride attended Appleton Grammar School and in 1981 was awarded a place at Warwick University to read law, graduating in 1984 with an honour’s degree.
+Kilbride then entered private client financial services followed by a move into stock-broking and merchant banking and finally asset and wealth management in 1990.

 With the historic unbanning of South African political organisations in 1990 and imbued with a growing passion for wildlife protection, especially elephant, Kilbride made the decision to leave the UK and embark on a journey that would see him literally drive out of London, travel across Europe and down the entire length of Africa.
 A life changing and eye-opening experience that allowed him to see first-hand the rich social and political tapestry of the African continent and its many people.
 This direct exposure to the culture of numerous regions and countries led to the realisation that the African continent had huge potential and reinforced within him the importance of education and community development.

-While crossing Africa (28 countries visited to date) he saw how threatened wildlife had become, due mainly to urban expansion and the destructive impact of international organised poaching.
-The seeds were thus sown and in 1994 this would lead to the establishment of the Spirit Foundation and its work in education, community and wildlife.
+While crossing Africa (28 countries visited to date) he saw how threatened wildlife had become, due mainly to natural and organic urban expansion and the destructive impact of international organised poaching.
+The seeds were thus sown and in 1994 this would lead to the establishment of the Spirit Foundation and its work in ‘Education, Community and Wildlife’.

-Success within financial, fiduciary, property and technology businesses, has, further allowed Kilbride to develop his philanthropic commitment.
-Endorsing the African spirit of ‘Ubuntu’ (I am because we are), he continues to develop the Spirit Foundation and its three focused NPC’s into the areas that he and the Kilbride family are passionate about, education, community and wildlife.
+Success within financial, fiduciary, property and technology businesses, has, further allowed Kilbride to develop his philanthropic goals and commitment.
+Endorsing the African spirit of ‘Ubuntu’ (I am because we are), he continues to develop the Spirit Foundation and its three focused NPC’s into the areas that he and the Kilbride family are most passionate about, ‘Education, Community and Wildlife’.

 Since 1994 the Spirit Education Foundation (SEF) has funded the high school education (Grade 8 – 12) as well as all of the ancillary educational and social needs of scholars and their families, with all scholar beneficiaries coming from disadvantaged backgrounds.
 With the experience and a track record developed over four decades, SEF has developed a unique mentorship model that has guided thousands of young scholars and helped them to develop into solid South African citizens.
 The Alumni of SEF are now involved in numerous aspects of South African life and in many varied professions.
 The range of skills acquired by SEF scholars is vast, from astrophysics, nursing, medicine, education, engineering, teaching, and numerous others.
-The SEF staff are qualified educationalists, teachers and or alumni, they are dedicated and in 2024, the 30th anniversary of SEF, they will mentor, guide and support 150 high school scholars, that are now benefitting from SEF.
+The SEF staff are qualified educationalists, teachers and or alumni, they are all totally dedicated and in 2024, the 30th anniversary of SEF, they will mentor, guide and support the 150 high school scholars, that are now benefitting from SEF.

-Mindful of his own working-class roots in the north of England, he also established the Spirit Community Foundation (SCF).
+Mindful of his own working-class roots in the north of England, Kilbride later established the Spirit Community Foundation (SCF).
 The aim is to support, in an active way, existing programmes that impact positively on working-class, disadvantaged, or disabled communities, in both South Africa and the UK.
 In South Africa SCF supports numerous NGOs and charities, including The Big Issue, Hear in Africa, League of the Friends of the Blind (LOFOB), Bonnie Friends, 418, Lords Taverners South Africa, British Football Academy and others.
-As a fifth-generation Everton supporter, he became an early supporter of EiTC (Everton in the Community) back in the 1990’s and more recently, the Everton Free School (EFS).
+As a fifth-generation Everton supporter, he became an early supporter of Everton in the Community (EiTC) in the 1990’s and later upon its completion the Everton Free School (EFS).
 The important work of both EiTC and EFS has received wide recognition for its remarkable achievements in its socially and economically depressed catchment area.
-SCF built a library for this community within EFS and is an active and committed supporter of the Everton Disability Teams and the Spirit-Everton Choir, which assists those with social and or mental health issues.
+SCF has built a library, housed within EFS and is an active and committed supporter of the Everton Disability Teams, which embraces those with many disabilities but also some remarkable skills!

 Kilbride’s has many hobbies, and these include several sports (although now principally as a spectator, rather than as a participant).
 He enjoys track days, classic car restoration, writing, painting, the study of local and international history, the collection of local art and enjoys studying all forms of politics.
 In January 2023, his numerous achievements were recognised by Stellenbosch Business School, when Kilbride was appointed as an Honorary Professor, a position that he hopes will allow him to give back, passing on his experience in business over 40 years to young business scholars embarking on their own journeys.